robbpriestley/MazeGenerator/README.md

 **MazeGenerator** is a project demonstrating the maze generation algorithm I designed and built using **C# [.NET Core 1.1](https://www.microsoft.com/net/download/core)** and [**Visual Studio Code**](https://code.visualstudio.com/) (running on a **Mac**).
 The project compiles a **console application** which generates a single maze and then outputs it to text for visualization.
 The text representation uses **unicode** characters to approximate the appearance of the maze.

-The maze generation algorithm is configurable and produces **fully-random** mazes that completely occupy square grids of any size.
+The maze generation algorithm is configurable and produces **fully-random** mazes that completely occupy  grids with variable dimensions.
 The demonstration involves a **25 x 25** grid.
 The algorithm completes the maze generation task for a grid this size on a modest Mac laptop in about **50 milliseconds**.
 Larger grids will require more time and computing power to generate.

 This project demonstrates my software design and coding abilities.
 I like to produce very clean, maintainable, **self-documenting** code that includes **comments** helping to explain the more difficult concepts.
 The single best example of code in this project for review purposes is `Library/Maze.cs`, although the project is presented here in its entirety and should be easy to run using [**Visual Studio Code**](https://code.visualstudio.com/).